spalato/Mbo.jl/README.md

 involved in the third order response, and thus in the 4-point correlation function.
 A given combination of 4 transition dipole operator take the system through up to 4 spectroscopically coupled states.
-The path the system takes through it's manifold of states is called here a Hilbert Path.
+The path the system takes through its manifold of states is called here a Hilbert Path.
 As previously mentionned, each of these Hilbert paths gives rise to 4 double-sided Feynmann diagrams.